quentin452/Minecraft-Clone/README.md

 #3     Add entity system in the game + Player + Monster spawner + Falling blocks**using ENTT LIB x64(already installed)**(only 1 per functionnality like 1 Zombie, 1 sand etc...)
 #4     Add TPS + FPS profiler with graphical representation when clicking on F6 **using Dear ImGui**
 #5     Add creative menu to display all blocks in the game
-#6     Add chat features + commands such as tp position
+#6     Add chat features + commands such as tp position,summon entity
 #7     Add F2 + F5 + F11 key functionality (similar to Minecraft)
 #8     Add dimensions(like the nether dimension), water , lava.
 Leaf decay, cactus and sugar cane growing.(only 1 per functionnality like 1 particle effect , 1 enchantment etc......)
 #9     Add enchantments system